-At September 30, 2006, the RMI's depreciable capital assets amounted to \$137.8 million while accumulated depreciation totaled \$69.2 million.
-This indicates that, on the average, the RMI's capital assets have 50% of their useful lives remaining.
-This is considered a satisfactory financial indicator, and the large increase from the prior year is related to the complete and accurate presentation of capital asset related amounts for the first time in 2006 (removal of an audit qualification).
+At September 30, 2007, the RMI's depreciable capital assets amounted to \$151.1 million while accumulated depreciation totaled \$74.3 million.
+This indicates that, on the average, the RMI's capital assets have 51% of their useful lives remaining.
+This is considered a satisfactory financial indicator, and consistent with the prior period.